 Increase Innovation and Decrease Cost with OTC Hearing Aids

 There are millions of people with mild to moderate hearing loss that aren’t getting the help they need because there are obstacles to buying hearing aids.
-Allowing the sale of OTC hearing aids would be a huge boon to the hearing aid population and the hearing aid industry.
-We look forward to hearing aid advocates and the government working together to make this a reality.
+Allowing the sale of OTC hearing aids may result in a huge boom in the hearing aid population and the hearing aid industry.